CloakerSmoker/Relax-Language/docs/docs/tutorial.md

 * the `Main` function is always declared as `define i32 Main(i64 ArgC, void* ArgV)` and is always the first function called.

 #### One last thing
-I'm sorry if this tutorial wasn't very helpful.
+Sorry if this wasn't the most helpful tutorial, I'm not very good at writing them.

-I've put so much work into this language over the last half a year that I am 100% burnt out.